Home

 Zona Minerva

-El Abajeño is another excellent Guadalajara restaurant.
-But, it’s actually located in the Tlaquepaque area, which is right by Guadalajara so I’ll include it here!
+This is another excellent Guadalajara restaurant.
+But, it's actually located in the Tlaquepaque area, which is right by Guadalajara so I'll include it here.

-We decided to spend our afternoon shopping for beautiful Mexican pottery and Tlaquepaque is one of the best places to find lots of Mexican fine arts, crafts, silver and pottery.
+If you want to spend a day shopping for beautiful Mexican pottery, blown glass, furniture and art and so much more then Tlaquepaque is one of the best places to find lots of Mexican fine arts, crafts, silver and pottery.

 But it was well worth the wait.
 I ordered the fajitas de pollo and when they arrived they were just delicious and so filling.